jhonomar26/jhonomar26/README.md

 - 🎨 **Frontend Development**: Proficiency in HTML, CSS, JavaScript, Angular, and Bootstrap.
 - 📊 **Database Management**: Skilled in PostgreSQL and MySQL.
 - 🚀 **DevOps Enthusiast**: Knowledgeable in Docker for software deployment.
-- 📡 **Networking and Telematics**: Familiar with DHCP, DNS, VoIP, and Samba.
+- 📡 **Networking and Telematics**: Familiar with DHCP, DNS, VoIP, etc.

 ---